Dr. Cohen’s Longevity Granola (Mineral-Rich, Protein-Forward, Low Sugar)

 1/4–1/2 cup raw honey or maple syrup

-1/2 cup MCT or macadamia nut oil
+1/2 cup MCT oil or macadamia nut oil

-Mix and add more oil and maple syrup until
+Mix and add more oil and maple syrup until the mixture is moistened.

-Place on baking pan and tamp down.
+Spread on a baking pan and tamp down.

-Really hope you have the time to try this out and make it your yourself and your loved ones!
+Really hope you have the time to try this out and make it for yourself and your loved ones!
 It is sure to be a new favorite in your home and for your best life!

 Until next time, have a great week!